We have been feeling the summer heat these past couple weeks on the farm! Enjoy all of the yummy fruits and veggies coming off of the fields!

 2 Tbsp lard

-2 medium apples, peeled, cored & diced
+2 medium apples (Honey Crisp are my favorite), peeled, cored and diced

 10 strips of bacon, diced

 1 Tbsp lemon juice